Brand Names: Jevtana

 What is cabazitaxel (Jevtana)?

-Cabazitaxel is usually given after other cancer medicines have been tried without successful treatment.
+Cabazitaxel is given after other cancer medicines have stopped working.

 Cabazitaxel may also be used for purposes not listed in this medication guide.

 What are the possible side effects of cabazitaxel (Jevtana)?